Expectation values#

 O

-at sites i.Local operators can be provided as dictionary {site: operator}, limiting the calculation to provided sites.
-A list of sites can also be provided.
+can be provided as a dictionary {site: operator}, limiting the calculation to provided sites.sites

 bra